provenancetech/pti-docs/guide/readme/master/API Usage/buy.md

 The[ buy-side ](https://fiant.readme.io/reference/digitalitembuy)normally needs to be executed before because it involves the payment part (wallet, crypto, bank accout etc).

-Settlement for the [seller side](https://fiant.readme.io/reference/digitalitemsell) will be credit on Fiant's regulated wallet infrastructure.
+Settlement for the [seller side](https://fiant.readme.io/reference/digitalitemsell) will be credited to Fiant's regulated wallet infrastructure.

 If internal actions are required on your applicative layer to transfer ownership of the item, you will need to update the sell transaction with the [update transaction endpoint](https://fiant.readme.io/reference/providefeedback) and our workflow engine can be configured accordingly.